-During 2019/20 occupancy rates increased to 77% from 50% in 2018/19, but this is partially due to us moving from a 5 bed property to 4 bed.
-We incurred a surplus of £55,211 compared to a deficit of £17,480 in 2018/19.
-Surveys, feedback on our adult respite care service have all been very positive.
+During 2020/21 chargeable occupancy rates decreased to 73%. from 77% in 2019/20.
+Actual occupancy was far lower than this but we were able to charge our principal funders (RBK) for planned stays for the majority of the financial year.
+We incurred a surplus of £120,026 compared to a surplus of £55,211 in 2019/20.

+Surveys and feedback on our adult respite care service have all been very positive.
 We have not yet had an inspection by CQC at our new location.
 Parents and service users expressing high satisfaction based on their experience of the service.
-In 2019/20 we provided 1046 overnight stays, which compared with 909 overnight stays in 2018/19.
+In 2020/21 we provided 1046 overnight stays, which compared with 909 overnight stays in 2019/20.